dieschnittstelle/org.dieschnittstelle.ess.corsproxy/README.md

 ## Sample Request using fetch()

+This shows how the CORS service can be accessed from a browser-side running application in case it needs CORS access to a resource the provider of which does not foresee this possibility:

         fetch("http://localhost:8090/api/cors", {
             // the PUT method is expected to be used for accessing the proxy service
             method: "PUT",